maxwebbnz/jmeter/gradle.md

       # Different tasks for current module
       gw tasks

-## List available build parameters

-      # List all build parameters
-      gw parameters

 ## Cleaning build directories

 Technically `clean` should not be required, every time it is required it might be a bug.
-However, it might be useful to perform a "clean" build:
+However it might be useful to perform a "clean" build:

       # Cleans current project (submodule)
       gw clean